 Sigourney Weaver was considered for the role of Kevin's forgetful mom, but didn't get it.
 Probably would have clashed with her protectiveness in Aliens anyway.

 And if Home Alone 4 was successful?
-We would've had a TV series about it on ABC Family. ** Originally in Home Alone 4 Kevin's parents didn't get back together.
+We would've had a TV series about it on ABC Family.
+Within the film, Kevin's parents didn't get back together in an earlier script.
 The ending was rewritten in case they ended up making the show.

 In the commentary for the first film, Chris Columbus said that he had planned for Home Alone 3 to be filmed right after Home Alone 2, which would've starred Macaulay Culkin again (Though it is unknown if there would be any difference between the original idea of Home Alone 3 and the one starring Alex D. Linz).